geoserver/geoserver/doc/en/user/source/webadmin/server/index.rst

 Server
 ======

-The Server section of the :ref:`web_admin` provides access to GeoServer environment information.
-It is a combination of diagnostic and configuration tools, and can be particularly useful for debugging.
+The Server section of the :ref:`web_admin` provides access to GeoServer configuration and diagnostic tools, which may be useful for debugging.

 .. toctree::
    :maxdepth: 2